allanrbo/simple-vmcontrol/README.md

 Server setup
 ------------
-My VM host is an Ubuntu 18.04 installation.
+My VM host is a Debian 12 installation.

 ### Installation